associationforsoftwaretesting/navigating/navigatingcdt.md

 <h4>Why didn't you find those issues before we shipped?</h4>

-While there are many reasons why issues find their way into released software (and we expect this to happen), we should first note that we have a collective responsibility - from management down - for what we deliver.
+There are many reasons why issues find their way into released software - and we expect this to happen.

+We should first note that we have a collective responsibility - from management down - for what we deliver.
 A healthy organization will be able to use this question as a means to analyze and reflect on their methods, procedures and practices.

 We may have missed issues before we shipped because: